 Joel Martin Potter b 2 Mar 1941 d 10 Aug 2006 age 65 years; buried Houston National Cemetery, 10410 Veterans Memorial Drive, Houston, TX 77038 Section S1, Site 2279; Marty's Eulogy; s/o Creed Flannery Potter and Ida Fuller.
 Joel Martin Marty Potter m.
-Judy Burkland; d/o Carl Roland Clifford Burkland and Marjorie Lorraine Willhite.
+12 May 1963 TX (divorced 1981) to Judy Burkland; d/o Carl Roland Clifford Burkland and Marjorie Lorraine Willhite.
 Children of Joel Martin Marty Potter and Judy Burkland;

 1. Trent Martin Potter passed away on Monday, 11 June, 2007 in Pasadena, Texas.
 We mourn the loss of our beloved Trent and he will be greatly missed by all who know and love him.
 Trent married 1st to Shelly Cole.
 Child of Trent Potter and Shelly Cole; i.
 Kendall Potter (deceased).
 Trent Martin Potter m.
 (2) to Kim Unknown.
 Children of Trent Martin Potter and Kim Unknown; i.
 Allison Potter ii.
 Alisha Potter